10 Video Production Best Practices to Boost Conversion Rates

 If you’re using animations and stock footage, be sure that they also match the mood.
 Dark, somber scenes might not match a video that’s meant to be educational, while fun animations might not match a video that has a more serious tone.

+Of course, one important video production best practice is making sure your video is an extension of your brand.
 Whether it’s subtle elements like ambient lighting or using B-roll and overlays that contain your brand colors or imagery, that can go a long way to reinforcing your brand.

-Here’s an example of a good video that does exactly this.
 In this Online Study Tips video from Victoria University, the creators are able to incorporate the brand of the university with subtle imagery, such as the diamond shape in the animations and graphics, the logo being placed in key locations, and the official colors scattered throughout the background and text transitions.

-10. Don’t Forget Your CTA
+10. Don’t forget your CTA

 Finally, part of video production best practices boils down to your clear call to action.
 This is what you want viewers to do next after watching your video.